Create a map

 1

-Before you can create a map chart, you need a dataset that includes geographic information.
-This can come from a GeoJSON file with shapes (points, lines or polygons) or a JSON file with locations (points).
-You can then join other datasets with numeric or descriptive values to visualize.
+Before you can create a map visualization, you need a dataset with geographic information.
+This can come from a GeoJSON file with shapes (points, lines, or polygons) or a JSON file with locations (points).
+You can then link other datasets with numerical or descriptive values to visualize.

-• After upload, the Polyteia Platform will automatically detect valid geometry and create a column called geometry or geom.
+• The Polyteia Platform automatically recognizes valid geographic information and creates a column titled geometry or geom

-Example: Upload Berlin district geometries with polygone data in binary representation.
+Example: Berlin district geometries with polygon data in binary representation.

-In most cases, you'll want to combine the shape data with performance data, like counts, rates, or labels.
-You can do this directly in the Query tab when building your insight:
+In most cases, you'll want to combine the shape data with other data, like counts or labels.
+You can do this directly in the Query area when creating your insight:

-4. Use a left join to keep all regions even if no data match is found.
+4. Use a right join to keep all regions even if no data match is found

-Example: Join Berlin district geometries (geom, Gemeinde_name) with hotel audit results (proznt_bestanden, Anzahl_Kontrollen_gesamt) using Gemeinde_name.
+Example: Join Berlin district geometries (geom, Gemeinde_name) with hotel audit results (proznt_bestanden, Anzahl_Kontrollen_gesamt) via Gemeinde_name.

 2

-After preparing your data and performing any necessary joins, the next step is to define which columns will be used in your Maps chart.
-This is done in the Query tab of the Insight Editor.
+After preparing your data and performing joins, the next step is to define which columns will be used in your map visualization.
+This is done in the Query area of the insight editor.

-• a geometry column (created from GeoJSON or a converted point field);
+• a column with geographic information (created from GeoJSON or a converted point field)

 Column type